Kingxukai/linux/Documentation/gpu/amdgpu/debugging.rst

 where an input value for brightness is mapped along a linearly interpolated curve of brightness values that better match display characteristics.

-In the event of problems happening with backlight, there is a trace event that can be enabled at bootup to log every brightness change request.
+In the woke event of problems happening with backlight, there is a trace event that can be enabled at bootup to log every brightness change request.
-This can help isolate where the problem is.
-To enable the trace event add the following to the kernel command line:
+This can help isolate where the woke problem is.
+To enable the woke trace event add the following to the woke kernel command line:

   tp_printk trace_event=amdgpu_dm:amdgpu_dm_brightness:mod:amdgpu trace_buf_size=1M